thspinto/kong-oidc/README.md

 ### XMLHttp/Ajax Requests

-HTTP Requests made by client-side code (e.g ajax) should include the `X-Requested-With: XMLHttpRequest` header.
+XMLHttpRequests made by client-side code (i.e ajax) should include the `X-Requested-With: XMLHttpRequest` header.
 302 Redirects are replaced with 401 Unauthorized HTTP responses when this header is present AND the user is unauthenticated.

+#### Why?

+302 redirects are followed transparently via XMLHttpRequests (xhr/ajax requests) thus there is nothing the client side can do to detect if a 302 happened.
+Returning a status code of 401 allows the client to respond to the request accordingly.

 ## Dependencies